 21 August 2021: The Age and Sydney Morning Herald publish a 5,000 word cover story on the Home to Bilo campaign in their Good Weekend magazine, reaching close to 800,000 readers.

 25 August 2021: Perth musician Joe Leach's song "To Sleep at Night" premiere's on Home to Bilo's Facebook page, reaching 33,000 people.
-I added Angela's mobile phone footage of her visits to the family on Christmas Island and in Perth to Joe's professionally produced music video.
+I worked with Joe to refine the spoken word section of the song and added footage of the family to his professionally produced music video.

 20 September 2021: 523,000 people watch ABC TV's Australian Story episode No place like home, featuring interviews with Priya, Nades and Home to Bilo campaign spokespeople.
-Nic Dorward's skill in prioritising and negotiating media access was essential to the success of the campaign.
+Change.org's Nic Dorward played a critical role in helping local spokespeople prioritise and manage intense media interest at key points in the campaign.

 21 September 2021: The Home to Bilo campaign places full page ads and billboards in multiple newspapers and sites in Queensland and NSW.
 Nic Dorward oversaw booking and design and I wrote the copy.